pFindStudio/pChem/README.md

 ```
 # ------------------------------------------------------------------
 # parameter setting
-# path to the pFind
+# path to the pFind installation
 pfind_install_path=D:\pFind3
 # path to the fasta dataset
 fasta_path=...
 # path to the msms dataset
 msmspath = ...
 # ------------------------------------------------------------------
 ```